-Chest computed tomography performed in January 2017 showed six nodular lung lesions, measuring ≤ 20 mm in greatest diameter (Figure 2).
+Chest computed tomography (CT) performed in January 2017 showed six nodular lung lesions, measuring ≤ 20 mm in the greatest diameter (Figure 2).

-The pretreatment stage was determined as T4N2M1a (IVa) according to the American Joint Committee of cancer, 7th ed.
-According to the protocol, the treatment started with six cycles of systemic chemotherapy (CT) including Capecitabine-Oxaliplatin (CAPOX) plus Bevacizumab.
-Oxaliplatin (100 mg/m2) and Bevacizumab (400 mg) were administered as intravenous infusion on day 1 every 3 weeks.
-Capecitabine was given orally in appropriate dose divided into two split doses for 14 days, followed by 7 days rest, repeated every 3 weeks.
-In May 2017, after completion of six cycles of systemic CT, partial response of primary RC and lung deposits was confirmed in accordance with Response Evaluation Criteria in Solid Tumors (RECIST) guidelines.
-MRI of abdomen and pelvis showed a post-therapy altered tumor mass located within 8 cm of the anal verge, involving entire circumference and penetrating all layers of the colon, with its' thickening up to 10 mm (before was 30 mm, then 14 mm).
-Chest computed tomography was described as in regression with an unchanged number of lung lesions.
+The pretreatment stage was determined as T4N2M1a (IVa) according to the American Joint Committee of cancer, seventh edition.
+According to the protocol, the treatment started with six cycles of systemic chemotherapy (CTx) including capecitabine-oxaliplatin (CAPOX) plus bevacizumab.
+Oxaliplatin (100 mg/m2) and bevacizumab (400 mg) were administered as intravenous infusion on day 1 every three weeks.
+Capecitabine was given orally in an appropriate dose divided into two split doses for 14 days, followed by seven days' rest, repeated every three weeks.
+In May 2017, after completion of six cycles of systemic CTx, partial response of primary RC and lung deposits was confirmed in accordance with Response Evaluation Criteria in Solid Tumors guidelines.
+MRI of the abdomen and the pelvis showed a post-therapy altered tumor mass located within 8 cm of the anal verge, involving entire circumference and penetrating all layers of the colon, with its thickening up to 10 mm (previously it was 30 mm, then 14 mm).
+Chest CT was described as in regression with an unchanged number of lung lesions.

-According to multidisciplinary board decision, preoperative three-dimensional conformal radiotherapy (RT) treatment (6-MV photon posterior direct field, 15-MV photon opposed two lateral fields) was administered with concomitant CT.
-A 50.4 Gy total dose with 1.8 Gy in 28 fractions was given 5 times a week.
-Concomitant Capecitabine-based CT (825 mg/m2) was administered twice daily, 5 days a week during RT.
+According to a multidisciplinary board decision, preoperative three-dimensional conformal radiotherapy (RT) treatment (6-MV photon posterior direct field, 15-MV photon opposed two lateral fields) was administered with 496 Stojanović-Rundić S. et al.

+Figure 4.
+Magnetic resonance image of the pelvis after chemoradiotherapy of rectal cancer, in axial T2w sequence demonstrating complete regression of the rectal tumor concomitant CTx.
+A 50.4 Gy total dose with 1.8 Gy in 28 fractions was given five times a week.
+Concomitant capecitabine-based CTx (825 mg/m2) was administered twice daily, five days a week during RT.
 Treatment-related toxicity during chemoradiotherapy (CRT) included diarrheas and tenesmus.
-In July 2017, after CRT completion, two more cycles of systemic CT CAPOX plus Bevacizumab were administrated.
-Because of adverse events during CT, such as sensory neuropathy, hand-foot syndrome, and neutropenia, doses of Oxaliplatin and Capecitabine were reduced.
+In July 2017, after CRT completion, two more cycles of systemic CTx CAPOX plus bevacizumab were administrated.
+Because of adverse events during CTx, such as sensory neuropathy, hand-foot syndrome, and neutropenia, doses of oxaliplatin and capecitabine were reduced.

-In August 2017, fluoro-2-deoxy-D-glucose positron emission computed tomography (18F-FDG PET-CT) showed four lung lesions with an increased uptake of radiopharmaceutical, while uptake of pharmaceutical in rectum was not detected (Figure 3).
-A complete regression of primary tumor was described.
-Chest and abdomen computed tomography from August 2017 showed stable disease.
-Pelvis MRI was also performed in August 2017 and revealed complete regression of rectal tumor (Figure 4).
+In August 2017, fluoro-2-deoxy-D-glucose positron emission CT (18F-FDG PET-CT) showed four lung lesions with an increased uptake of the radiopharmaceutical, while uptake of the pharmaceutical in the rectum was not detected (Figure 3).
+Complete regression of the primary tumor was described.
+Chest and abdomen CT from August 2017 showed stable disease.
+Pelvis MRI was also performed in August 2017 and revealed complete regression of the rectal tumor (Figure 4).

-One month after systemic CT completion our patient underwent surgical treatment low anterior resection of rectum with coloanal anastomosis was performed; HP results showed no evidence of malignancy.
-Six weeks following previous surgery, metastasectomy of lung deposits was performed; HP results confirmed metastatic adenocarcinoma of colorectal origin.
-From January-March 2018, three more cycles of postoperative CT CAPOX plus Bevacizumab were administrated with a total of eleven cycles of CT.
-Treatment-related toxicity included Oxaliplatin-induced allergic reaction, due to which premedication was prescribed.
-In March 2018 chest-abdomen-pelvis computed tomography showed no signs of local recurrence (Figure 5).
+One month after systemic CTx completion, our patient underwent surgical treatment - low anterior resection of the rectum with coloanal anastomosis was performed; HP results showed no evidence of malignancy.
+Six weeks following previous surgery, metastasectomy of the lung deposits was performed; HP results confirmed metastatic adenocarcinoma of colorectal origin.
+From January to March 2018, three more cycles of postoperative CTx CAPOX plus bevacizumab were administrated with a total of 11 cycles of CTx.
+Treatment-related toxicity included oxaliplatin-induced allergic reaction, due to which premedication was prescribed.
+In March 2018, chest-abdomenpelvis CT showed no signs of local recurrence (Figure 5).

-Chest-abdomen-pelvis computed tomography scans performed in March 2019 showed no evidence of disease.
+Chest-abdomen-pelvis CT scans performed in March 2019 showed no evidence of disease.
 Further follow-up included serum tumor markers, which were within normal ranges, and 18F-FDG PET-CT showed no signs of local recurrence, nor pathological lymph nodes.
-The patient is ECOG PS zero with a DFS period of three years.
-The treatment had improved patient's quality of life.
+The patient is ECOG PS zero with a disease-free survival period of three years.
+The treatment has improved the patient's quality of life.